 An applicant may be in a position to apply to the Enterprise Partnership Scheme.
-If he/she applies to the current Employment-Based Postgraduate Programme, will he be allowed to apply to the Enterprise Partnership Scheme when it opens?
+If he/she applies to the Employment-Based Postgraduate Programme, will he be allowed to apply to the Enterprise Partnership Scheme as well?
+Updated of the T&Cs he would not be eligible to transfer from the masters scholarship to a PhD?
+Could he apply for a PhD Scholarship though he has had a masters scholarship?